Igor Štimac: 2024: Poor run and termination

 India lost all matches in the group stage, against Australia (0–2), Uzbekistan (0–3), and Syria (0-1).
 India was the worst-ranked according to points table and goal difference in the competition.
 Following the poor run of results during the AFC Asian cup and India's second round exit during the 2026 FIFA World Cup qualification campaign, Štimac was sacked by the AIFF on 24 June 2024.

 Zrinjski Mostar

 On 1 August 2025, Štimac was appointed as the new manager of Bosnian Premier League club Zrinjski Mostar.
 He debuted as manager on 7 August in the UEFA Europa League third qualifying round first leg against Icelandic side Breiðablik, drawing 1–1.
-In October 2025, he courted controversy by using the acronym of the World War II fascist salute Za dom spremni in a social media post.
+In October 2025, he courted controversy by using the acronym of the World War II Ustasha salute Za dom spremni (ZDS) in a social media post. Štimac led the team to a 23rd place finish in the UEFA Conference League league phase, eventually getting knocked out in the knockout phase play-offs by Crystal Palace.

+Štimac oversaw some poor performances in the league after early success, which included a 3–0 loss to title challengers and rivals Borac Banja Luka in February 2026, led by Stefan Savić who assisted all three goals.
+Nonetheless, he guided Zrinjski to the Bosnian Supercup title against Sarajevo on 18 March, which marked his first trophy with the club.
+Zrinjski finished the league season in second place, and managed to defeat cross-town rivals Velež in the two-legged Bosnian Cup final in May.

+On 12 June 2026, Zrinjski announced that Štimac had left the club by mutual consent.